GiacomoDR25/OpenIMUs/README.md

 INPUT: OpenSim model with IMU attached to the relative body segments (any orietation/translation -> they will be corrected) - https://simtk-confluence.stanford.edu:8443/display/OpenSim/How+to+Use+the+IMU+Placer

-The workflow was tested on Hamner2010 model
+The workflow was tested on Hamner2010 model modified with 3dof in the knee -> knee_adduction and knee_rotation

 OUTPUT: model with IMU correctly oriented (calibrated)